Sample Applications for Sending Native XML Web Services Requests

 All the sample applications require a common setup.
 This setup includes the following steps:

-To create these objects in the AdventureWorks sample database, you can use either SQL Server Management Studio or the osql command utility.
-To install the AdventureWorks sample database, see Running Setup to Install AdventureWorks Sample Databases and Samples.
+To create these objects in the AdventureWorks2008R2 sample database, you can use either SQL Server Management Studio or the osql command utility.
+For information on how to install the AdventureWorks2008R2 sample database, see Considerations for Installing SQL Server Samples and Sample Databases.

 Creating the Stored Procedure (GetCustomerInfo)